evolutics/iftree/README.md

 Whether to generate an identifier per file.

-Given a file `x/y/my_file`, a `static` variable `base::x::y::MY_FILE` is generated, nested in modules for folders.
+Given a file `x/y/my_file`, a static variable `base::x::y::MY_FILE` is generated, nested in modules for folders.
 Their root module is `base`, which represents the base folder.

 Each variable is a reference to the corresponding element in the `ASSETS` array.

 Generated identifiers are subject to [name sanitization](#name-sanitization).
-Because of this, there may be collisions in the generated code, causing an error about a name being defined multiple times.
+Because of this, two files may map to the same identifier, causing an error about a name being defined multiple times.
 The code generation does not try to resolve such collisions automatically, as this would likely cause confusion about which identifier refers to which file.
-Instead, you need to manually rename any affected paths (assuming you need the generated identifiers at all – otherwise, you can just disable this with `template.identifiers = false`).
+Instead, you need to rename any affected paths (but if have no use for the generated identifiers, you can just disable them with `template.identifiers = false`).

 **Default**: `true`